mlkywy/express/README.md

 ### Database Setup

-In order to run and view the server locally, you must create and setup PostgreSQL.
+In order to run and view the server locally, you must create and setup a database.
 You may be prompted to enter the password you set when you installed PostgreSQL.

 ```
 psql -U postgres